Determining When a Parent is Unfit for Custody in Maine

 The State of Maine basically expects parents will share parental rights and responsibilities, including decisions made on behalf of the children and the right to provide them a residential setting.

 Typically, both parents share parental rights and the opportunity to provide a home to their child.
-In some cases, the primary residence of a child might be with one parent while the co-parent has visitation rights.
+In some cases, the primary residence of a child might be with one parent, while the co-parent has visitation rights.

 The best child custody arrangements in Maine, or anywhere in the US, are those developed and agreed to by the parents of the children.
 Failing that, the courts will make a decision based on a number of factors.